Brigade of the Guards: History and raising

 A year later, they were joined by the 1st Battalion, Rajput Regiment as the 4th Battalion.
 It was the only regiment of foot guards in the Indian Army.
 Though the Brigade of The Guards is only 70 years old, its constituent battalions go back as far as 225 years and between them share 93 battle honours earned around the globe.

 From its raising till 1964, the Colonel of the Regiment was the serving Chief of the Army Staff.
 On 1 January 1964, Brigadier (later Lieutenant General) NC Rawlley became the first Colonel of the Regiment of the Brigade of the Guards.
 The Chiefs of the Army Staff continue to be the Honorary Colonels of the Brigade of Guards.

-Currently the Brigade of the Guards consists of 19 regular battalions and 2 territorial battalions and 1 RR (Rashtriya Rifles) battalion.
+Currently the Brigade of the Guards consists of 23 regular battalions and 2 territorial battalions and 1 RR (Rashtriya Rifles) battalion.
 In the 1980s, the Indian Army began to increase the number of mechanized infantry battalions on its order of battle.
 As part of this program, the battalions of the Brigade of Guards were eventually converted to mechanized infantry.

+Regimental Centre

+Soon after its raising, the Brigade of the Guards Regimental Centre was started as a training company at the Rajputana Rifles Training Centre at Delhi Cantonment on 6 June 1950.
+It was later upgraded to the Guards Training Wing at the same location.
+The centre then moved to Kota, where it became operational on 11 June 1956.
+The centre moved to its present location in Kamptee near the city of Nagpur in October 1976.
+After their initial infantry training, Guardsmen undertake their mechanised conversion at Mechanised Infantry Centre and School at Ahmednagar.